D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 aliases:
   - ideal gas law
 ---
 An **ideal gas** is an approximate model of the behavior of a gas that holds for low density gases.
-It is sparse and has weak internal interactions that limit [[information]] exchange.
+It is sparse and has weak internal interactions.
 The dynamics are determined by the **ideal gas law**:
 $$PV=Nk_{B}T=nRT=\frac{2}{3}U$$
 where $P$ is the [[pressure]], $V$ is the volume occupied by the gas, $N$ is the number of [[particella|particles]] composing the gas, $k_{B}$ is the [[Boltzmann constant]], $T$ is the [[temperature]], $n$ is the number of [[mole|moles]], $R$ is the [[ideal gas constant]] and $U$ is the [[internal energy]][^1].
 The first and second forms apply only to classical gases, whereas the third is also valid for quantum gases (if the particles have [[mass]]).